NREL/OpenStudio-analysis-spreadsheet/README.md

 ## Running Examples

 * Verify Ruby version and install RubyGem's Bundler.
-In a command line call the method below. *Note Mac 10.9 users using system Ruby 2.0 will need to run `sudo <command>` if you are using system's Ruby.*
+In a command line call the method below.

 ```
 ruby --version
 gem install bundler
 ```
+*Note Mac 10.9 users using system Ruby 2.0 will need to run `sudo bundle` if you are using system's Ruby.*

 ### Using Git